KHEERSAGAR-PATEL/Deep-Neural-Network-based-Retinal-Disease-Classifier-using-OCT-Scans/README.md

 ### Prerequisites
 - Python 3.8+
 - PyTorch 1.10+
-- OpenCV, NumPy, and other standard libraries as listed in `requirements.txt`
+- OpenCV, NumPy, and other standard libraries.

 ## Results